The Link Between Senior Nutrition and Dementia: Reduce the Risk with These Tips

 - Exercise regularly

 For older adults, grabbing a quick snack may seem easier than preparing a balanced meal.
 Hired Hands Homecare can help make sure your loved one always has nutritious food choices in the home, provide transportation to go grocery shopping (or pick groceries up for the senior), plan and prepare healthy meals, and even clean up the kitchen afterwards.
-Contact us to learn more about our customized, professional in-home care and dementia care in Pleasanton and the surrounding areas.
+Contact us to learn more about our customized, professional home care assistance in Kentfield and the surrounding areas.